SSPC Honorary Life Member Award

-- SSPC Honorary Life Member Award — In recogniton of an individuals extraordinary contribution and long-term activity on behalf of SSPC
+In recognition of an individuals extraordinary contribution and long-term activity on behalf of SSPC.

-- John D. Keane Award of Merit — Named for SSPC’s executive director from 1957 to 1984, acknowledges outstanding leadership and significant contribution to the development of the protective coatings industry and to SSPC
+Named for SSPC’s executive director from 1957 to 1984, acknowledges outstanding leadership and significant contribution to the development of the protective coatings industry and to SSPC.

-- Richard W. Drisko Coatings Education Award — This award recognizes an individual for significant development and dissemination of education material and technical information relating to protective coatings and their application
+This award recognizes an individual for significant development and dissemination of education material and technical information relating to protective coatings and their application.

-- SSPC Technical Achievement Award — Recognizing outstanding service, leadership, and contribution to the SSPC technical committees
+Recognizes outstanding service, leadership, and contribution to the SSPC technical committees.

-- Women in Coatings Impact Award — This award was established to recognize women in the coatings industry who have contributed to creating a positive impact on the culture of the industry
+Recognizes women who have contributed to to creating a positive impact on the culture of the coatings industry

-- President’s Lecture Series Award — The President’s Lecture Series Award is presented to papers handpicked by the SSPC President and chosen for the reflection of the coatings industry and profession
+The President’s Lecture Series Award is presented to papers handpicked by the SSPC President and chosen for the reflection of the coatings industry and profession.

-- SSPC Outstanding Publication Award — This award is presented to the author(s) of the best technical paper or presentation
+This award is presented to the author(s) of the best technical paper or presentation.

 For more information about Individual Awards,